Salwan-Mohamed/Salwan_mohamed/README.md

 ## 🔹 About Me

-I’m a **Senior DevOps Engineer** with deep platform expertise in **Kubernetes, OpenShift, and Ansible**, delivering resilient infrastructure and automated CI/CD systems for enterprise-scale environments.
-With a strong networking background (CCNP-certified), I architect end-to-end DevOps pipelines and platform solutions tailored for hybrid, multi-cluster, and highly available deployments.
+I’m a **Senior DevOps & Platform Engineer** with 3+ years of experience in building cloud-native, highly available infrastructure—primarily Kubernetes and OpenShift—integrated with **Cisco ACI**, **enterprise storage systems**, and full GitOps-based automation.
+Before that, I spent 5+ years as a **Network, Security, and Datacenter Engineer**, designing fault-tolerant systems and managing large-scale networks.
+I specialize in **network automation**, high availability, and secure, multi-cluster platforms.

 ---